Diffuse infantile fibromatosis: Diagnosis

 Diagnosis of diffuse infantile myofibromatosis requires microscopic tissue examination as well as a physical examination of the individual.
 Tumor growth is monitored using imaging software like ultrasound and MRI to visualize the tumor progression, regression, and can be useful in diagnosing recurrence of a tumor.
 The imaging software allows surgeons to pinpoint the location of the tumors and the extent of the lesions to properly evaluate the size.

-In order to diagnose infantile myofibromatosis, a tissue sample must be removed from the tumor and be identified as infantile myofibromatosis as opposed to other growths that may look similar in the images produced by the imaging softwares.
-In a case study in a 15 month old diagnosed with diffuse infantile fibromatosis, the lesion tissue extracted from the infant's thigh had a pepper and salt appearance.
-By the looks of the tissue, there was swelling due to the increased presence of inflammatory cells, lymphoid follicles(dense tissue), increased capillaries, and some fat cells.
-Blood draws can be used to genetically test for and diagnose infantile myofibromatosis, while also providing more details to potential causes (such as specific genes) and assess for risks of infantile myofibromatosis in future pregnancies.
+In order to diagnose infantile myofibromatosis, a tissue sample must be removed from the tumor and be identified as infantile myofibromatosis as opposed to other growths that may look similar in imaging.
+In a case study in a 15-month-old diagnosed with diffuse infantile fibromatosis, the lesion tissue extracted from the infant's thigh had a salt-and-pepper appearance.
+By the looks of the tissue, there was swelling due to the increased presence of inflammatory cells, lymphoid follicles (dense tissue), increased capillaries, and some fat cells.
+Blood draws can be used to genetically test for and diagnose infantile myofibromatosis while also providing more details on potential causes (such as specific genes) and assessing the risk of infantile myofibromatosis in future pregnancies.

-Genetic testing can identify the likelihood of someone getting the disease.
-Genetic testing will identify if the individual is susceptible to the disease by screening for the PDGFRB and NOTCH3 gene, which are the causes of infantile fibromatosis.
+Genetic testing can identify the likelihood of getting the disease.
+It identifies if the individual is susceptible by screening for the PDGFRB and NOTCH3 gene, which are the causes of infantile fibromatosis.
 If a child is diagnosed with diffuse infantile fibromatosis, it is recommended for parents and siblings to be tested as well to calculated the risk of conceiving another child with the same gene.

 Prevention and screening

 This disorder is not known to be preventable but screening for potential abnormalities at birth can help to identify tumor formation and monitor its severity.

 As the disorder is known to be generational, prenatal screening ultrasounds can be conducted for families with at least one parent carrying a PDGFRB variant.
-Collecting a detailed family history and conducting physical examinations, ultrasounds, and genetic sequencing of PDGFRB gene in tumors is also recommended following diagnosis.
+Collecting a detailed family history and conducting physical examinations, ultrasounds, and genetic sequencing of the PDGFRB gene in tumors is also recommended following diagnosis.